mantidproject/mantid/docs/source/tutorials/introduction_to_python/error_handling.rst

    finally:
        print('Entered finally clause, do cleanup ...')

+gives the output

+.. testoutput:: tryExcept3

+   6 is not a valid array index
+   Entered finally clause, do cleanup ...

 -  Changing the value of the element variable between valid/invalid values will show that one of the except/else clauses gets executed and then the finally clause always gets executed.